omgnetwork/ewallet/README.md

 ### Community Efforts

-We are thankful to our community for creating and maintaining these wonderful work that we otherwise could not have done ourselves.
+We are thankful to our community for creating and maintaining these wonderful works that we otherwise could not have done ourselves.
 If you have ported any part of the OmiseGO eWallet Server to another platform, we will be happy to list them here.
 [Submit us a pull request](https://github.com/omisego/ewallet/pulls).

 -   [Alainy/OmiseGo-Go-SDK](https://github.com/Alainy/OmiseGo-Go-SDK) (Golang)
 -   [block-base/ewallet-js](https://github.com/block-base/ewallet-js) (JavaScript)

 ## Contributing

-Contributing to the OmiseGO eWallet Server can be contributions to the code base, bug reports, feature suggestions or any sorts of feedbacks.
+Contributing to the OmiseGO eWallet Server can be contributions to the code base, bug reports, feature suggestions or any sort of feedback.
 Please learn more from our [contributing guide](.github/CONTRIBUTING.md).

 ## Support